 written by Austin Allen

-It was below freezing when I arrived in Minneapolis, but my blood was warm with excitement for what the night had in store.
-Only it its first year, Snowta sure orchestrated a stellar way to bring in the New Year.
-Acts like Tipper, Big Gigantic, Prof, Squnto, Bogtrotter, Sixis, Infected Mushroom, Waka Flocka, and many more while at the same time bringing in a Ferris wheel (which later got shut down) a skateboard contest, interactive art galleries, and a giant slide!
+It was below freezing when I arrived in Minneapolis however my blood was warm with excitement for what the night had in store.
+For it being Snowta’s first year they sure orchestrated a stellar way to bring in the New Year.
+Acts consisting of Tipper, Big Gigantic, Prof, Squnto, Bogtrotter, Sixis, Infected Mushroom, Waka Flacka, and many more while at the same time bringing in a Ferris wheel (which later got shut down) a skateboard contest, interactive art galleries, and a giant slide!

-The Minneapolis Convention Center was the perfect place to host this shindig – complete with plenty of space, bathrooms, an outdoor smoking section, seating area, and multiple bars for those 21+.
-The staff and security were very kind but also was very professional and did exactly what they needed to for Snowta to run accordingly, and they did…..kind of.
-There was one hiccup that went unnoticed by most but for those who saw it – I’m not sure they’ll forget it anytime soon.
+The Minneapolis Convention Center was the perfect place to host this shindig – complete with plenty of space, bathrooms, an outdoor smoking section, seating area, and multiple bars for those twenty-one and up.
+The staff and security were very kind but also was very professional and did exactly what they needed to for Snowta to run accordingly.

 Big Gigantic had the midnight timeslot on the mainstage and counted it down in the most epic of fashions.
-As 2016 came to an end hundreds of people came together and counted down from ten to put the final nail in the coffin for another year lived.
+As the 2016 came to an end hundreds of people came together and counted down from ten to put the final nail in the coffin for another year lived.
 Although 2016 was hated by some and loved by others the tone of the crowd grew strong and more excited as the time wound down and once midnight struck – joyous uproar spread like a wildfire.
-Balloons and confetti dropped from the ceiling, lights, music, and joy filled the room and love pulsed through the air.
+Hundreds of balloons and confetti dropped from the ceiling as lights, music, and joy filled the room as love pulsed through the air.

-After Big G finished their set and the festival goers shuffled out of the room to either catch Waka Flocka or Nostalgia X Johnny Foreplay X Apparition to close the night out, my squad and I eagerly sat at the mainstage awaiting one of our favorite artists – Tipper.
-There was excitement in the air as we wondered if it would be downtempo or if he would be exclusively playing tracks from his newest EP Flunked.
+After Big G finished their set and the festival goers shuffled out of the room to either catch Waka Flocka or Nostalgia X Johnny Foreplay X Apparition to close the night out, my squad and I eagerly sat at the main stage awaiting one of our favorite artists – Tipper.
+There was excitement in the air as the crowd awaited, wondering if it would be downtempo or if he would be exclusively playing tracks from his newest EP, Flunked.
 As the master took the stage and began his set the crowd moved accordingly to the beat that became unfamiliar to Tipper fans; unfamiliar BECAUSE THEY’VE NEVER HEARD IT BEFORE!!!!
-Tipper dropped tracks from his new EP Flunked while incorporating fan favorites such as “Its Like.”
-It was straight sorcery to say the least.
+Tipper then began to drop his EP as well as fan favorites from his EP “Its Like” and it was straight sorcery to say the least.